What Is Mulch? – Is Mulching Important ?

 What Is Organic Mulch?

-When we think of what is mulch? most people think of organic mulch, organic mulch includes any carbon base compound that can be placed on the surface of the soil to protect it or to cover it.
+When someone think of mulch?
+Often organic mulch comes into mind.
 For instance, compost, peat moss, and bark are some of the best organic mulches that you can use for your garden.

 Organic Mulch Benefits

-Using natural mulch brings real magic to your garden bed.
-Most importantly, it helps your soil hold onto water like a sponge.
+- The most common advantage of mulch is that it helps your soil hold onto water like a sponge.

 Remember: Good gardens start with healthy soil, and natural mulch helps create just that.